Marion, Louisiana

 Marion is a town in Union Parish, Louisiana, United States.
 The population was 765 at the 2010 census, a decrease from 806 at the 2000 census.
 This population includes the village of Truxno in the northwestern corner of the city limits.
 It is part of the Monroe Metropolitan Statistical Area.

 History

-The town was named for Francis Marion, a military leader known as the "Swamp Fox".
+Little is known about the early history of Marion, but it is believed that the first settlers of the area were the family of a man named David Stewart who came from Marion, Alabama in 1832.
+This has caused confusion as some sources state this is how the town got its name, while others argue it was named after the Lieutenant Colonel and later Brigadier General Francis Marion of the American Revolutionary War.
+Also known as the "swamp fox".

+Marion was a part of Ouachita Parish until 1839 when it became a part of the new Union Parish.

+Marion was incorporated as a town in 1852.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.2 sqmi, of which, 3.2 sqmi of it is land and 0.31% is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 623 people, 294 households, and 211 families residing in the town.